 There are so many crazy, zany and fantastically decadent hotels in Las Vegas it was difficult to keep it to a mere Top 5.
 Wherever you decide to stay I’m sure you’ll have a blast and remember, Viva Las Vegas! 😉

 Like this post about what to do in Las Vegas besides gambling?
 Pin it!

-This post contains an affiliate link.
-When you make a purchase using this link it helps support Spend Life Traveling.
-This way we get to keep publishing content for you.
+This post about what to do in Las Vegas besides gambling contains affiliate links.
+When you make a purchase using these links it helps support Spend Life Traveling.
+This way we get to keep publishing travel content for you.
 Thanks!